FREQUENTLY ASKED QUESTIONS

-Dressing room access is closed for now.
-Students should come to the studios with ballet attire underneath street clothes and be prepared to remove street shoes and clothing prior to entering the studio.
+Yes, but it is encouraged to arrive at the studio ready to go for class: hair in bun, ballet attire underneath street clothes and be prepared to remove street shoes and clothing prior to entering the studio.

 What time do I arrive for class?